In this unit, students act as reading detectives to discover the elements of a mystery.

-- Copy a class set of the Planning a Mystery Worksheet for Part 1.
+- Copy a class set of the Planning Your Mystery Worksheet printable for Part 1.

-- Copy a class set of the Ingredients for a Mystery Checklist for Part 3.
+- Copy a class set of the Ingredients for a Mystery Checklist printable for Part 3.

 Part 1: The Mystery Planning Sheet

 By this time, students have listened to and read many mysteries, so they should be very familiar with the common story elements that appear in the majority of stories that can be categorized as a mystery.
-Over the next few days, you will be taking students through each step of a mystery planning sheet so that students can map-out their own mystery one step at a time.
+Over the next few days, you will be taking students through each step of the Planning Your Mystery Worksheet printable so that students can map out their own mysteries one step at a time.

 Step 1: Choose a Setting

-a.
-Read aloud the description of a setting on the Planning a Mystery Worksheet.
+- Read aloud the description of a setting on the Planning Your Mystery Worksheet.

-c.
-Have students choose a setting from the list or one that they have come up with on their own.
-Encourage students to personalize their setting by giving it a name if it is a school a town, a store, etc.
+- Have students choose a setting from the list or come up with one on their own.
+Encourage students to personalize their setting by giving it a name if it is a school, a town, a store, etc.

-d.
-Have students record their setting on their Planning a Mystery Worksheet and describe the setting in detail.
+- Have students record their setting in the "What Is Your Setting?" section on their Planning Your Mystery Worksheet and describe the setting in detail.

 Step 2: Determine the Problem in the Mystery

-a.
-Read aloud the section of the Planning a Mystery Worksheet that describes the problem component of a mystery.
+- Read aloud the section of the Planning Your Mystery Worksheet that describes the problem component of a mystery.

-b.
-Make a list of problems students have come across in mysteries they have read in class or independently.
-Again, encourage students to think about popular mystery series such as Encyclopedia Brown, A to Z Mysteries, Boxcar Children, Cam Jansen, Jigsaw Jones, etc.
+- Make a list of problems students have come across in mysteries they have read in class or independently.
+Again, encourage students to think about popular mystery series.

 - An event that cannot be explained